uw-vortex/VORTEX-handbook/07-funding-sources.md

 **Graduate Studies and Postdoctoral Affairs** offer some funds to support student travel up to $500.
 For more information, see the [Graduate Studies website](https://uwaterloo.ca/forms/graduate-studies/graduate-studies-research-travel-assistantship-application).
 There are rolling deadlines on April 1, August 1, and December 1.
 Make sure to submit these applications **as early as possible**, as these funds run on a first-come first-serve basis.

+*Note from Jason*: There is a particular application sequence to maximize funding support for travel.
+Please use the following steps to secure funds from GSPA, the Faculty, and KHS.
+1. First apply for the [Graduate Student Research Dissemination Award](https://uwaterloo.ca/forms/graduate-studies/graduate-student-research-dissemination-award-application-0) with sign off from Jason
+2. After approval of the $500 award, apply for Faculty and Departmental travel assistance.
+The form can be found on the KHS Graduate Community Group on LEARN under: Table of Contents > KHS Forms > Travel/Expense Claim and Conference Information > Department/Faculty Conference Funding Application Form.
+Send this completed/signed form to the KHS Graduate Coordinator along with a copy of your GSRDA approval email from GSPA.

 ### Departmental sources
-**Applied Health Sciences** offers some funds to support student travel, up to $200 for MSc students, and up to $300 for PhD students.
+**Health** offers some funds to support student travel, up to $200 for MSc students, and up to $300 for PhD students.
 For more information, see the [AHS website](https://uwaterloo.ca/applied-health-sciences/current-graduates/policies-procedures/travel-assistance-and-travel-claims).
 There are rolling deadlines on April 1, August 1, and December 1.

-**Applied Health Sciences** also has the Undergraduate Research Experiential Fund to help undergraduates travel to present their work.
+**Health** also has the Undergraduate Research Experiential Fund to help undergraduates travel to present their work.
 More information can be found on the [AHS website](https://uwaterloo.ca/applied-health-sciences/current-undergraduates/funding-awards).

 ### Lab sources
 The availability of lab funding will change year-to-year, although I value conference experience for graduate students and will try to fund at least one conference per year for graduate trainees (e.g., at minimum OEP or CSEP)